Tanific/frontend-frameworks-ca/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
 3. Run `npm start` to start the development server

+### Deployment
+The site is hosted on Netlify, at https://fe-frameworks-stensen.netlify.app/